José Semedo (footballer, born 1965): Club career

 Born in Ovar, Semedo started playing professionally for FC Porto.
-Although he was already part of the first-team setup during their conquest of the European Cup, he was only a fringe player (only 27 Primeira Liga appearances in four seasons combined), beginning to appear regularly precisely the following campaign as the club added the Intercontinental Cup and the UEFA Super Cup; domestically, 1987–88 ended with the double.
+Although he was already part of the first-team setup during their conquest of the European Cup, he was only a fringe player (only 27 Primeira Liga appearances over four seasons), beginning to appear regularly precisely the following campaign as the club added the Intercontinental Cup and the UEFA Super Cup; domestically, 1987–88 ended with the double.

 In 1994, Semedo, who was a relatively important unit in 12 of Porto's 22 accolades during his spell, suffered a severe knee injury from which he never recovered.
 At 31, he moved to neighbours S.C.
 Salgueiros, retiring from football after three years where he was sparingly used.

 Semedo started coaching in 2009, being an assistant in Padroense FC's under-17.
-Two years later, in the same predicament, he returned to Porto's seniors, joining newly appointed Vítor Pereira's staff.
+Two years later, in the same capacity, he returned to Porto's seniors, joining newly appointed Vítor Pereira's staff.

 International career

-Over five years, Semedo earned 21 caps for Portugal and scored two goals.
-One of those came on 31 March 1993 in a 1–1 draw in Switzerland for the 1994 FIFA World Cup qualifiers, as the national side finished third in its group, being eliminated from the final stages precisely by those opponents.
+Semedo earned 21 caps for Portugal in five years, scoring two goals.
+One of those came on 31 March 1993 in a 1–1 draw in Switzerland for the 1994 FIFA World Cup qualifiers, as the national side finished third in their group, being eliminated from the final stages precisely by those opponents.